The Swiss voice in the world since 1935

 View the discussion

-In some cooperative projects, such as the agricultural cooperatives of Longo Maï founded in France in the 1970s, cooperative living encompasses all areas of life.
+In some cooperative projects, such as the agricultural schemes of Longo Maï, founded in France in the 1970s, cooperative living encompasses all areas of life.

-Communal life in the Freidorf (Free Village) near Basel was probably experimental in a similar way, at least in its first decades.
-Starting in the 1920s, managers and employees of today’s supermarket chain Coop lived next door to each other.
+Communal life in the Freidorf (Free Village) near Basel was of a similarly experimental nature, at least in its first decades.
+There, starting in the 1920s, managers and employees of what became today’s supermarket chain Coop lived next door to each other.
 Altogether they occupied 150 houses.
-They shopped in the village-owned shop and saved together for their pensions.
+They did their groceries in the village-owned shop and saved together for their pensions.
 The cooperative concept permeated all aspects of their lives.

 More